tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response.md

 <a href="https://dev.twitter.com/rest/reference/post/statuses/retweet/%3Aid" class="noExtIcon"><img src="images/twitternojsondoc.png" alt="Twitter" style="border:1px solid #dedede;"/></a>

 Theoretically, each item in the JSON response should be a clearly chosen word that represents what it means in an obvious way.
 However, to reduce the size and increase the speed of the response, developers often resort to shorter terms or use abbreviations.
 The shorter the term, the more it needs accompanying documentation.

-In one endpoint I documented, the response included about 20 different two-letter abbreviations.
-I spent days tracking down what each abbreviation meant.
-Many developers didn't even know what the abbreviations meant.

 ### The RAML API Console approach